 Comparing this with the infamous Secretlab Omega was a difficult task as they’re both extremely well built, premium gaming chairs.
 However, I would point out that the build quality does feel slightly better on the Noblechairs Hero.
 Overall comfort probably goes to the Secretlab however with the Noblechairs offering a firmer sitting experience.
 The Pu leather on both chairs is extremely similar but the Secretlab is definitely softer.
 Back support and functionality on both gaming chairs are pretty similar as are the armrests which, for me personally, could be more solid.
 The cushions on the Secretlab are considerably better thanks to it’s memory foam make up whereas the Noblechair feels a little neglected in terms of quality.
 Ultimately, both have their pro’s and con’s and it’s hard to separate them at the top of a very competitive market place.

-Why not have a look at our best gaming chairs guide to see what we ranked as top choice this 2019.
+Why not have a look at our best gaming chairs guide to see what we ranked as the best choice of 2020.

 The design of a gaming chair is ultimately one of the biggest aspects a manufacturer has to consider when bringing a new model to fruition.
 The design will ultimately make or break whether the chair does well at market and is why developers spend so much timing perfecting it.
 The team at Noblechairs have taken a fine tooth comb when engineering the Hero and it really shows.